About the Fund

 The Abbot Academy Association, Inc., was established with one million dollars from Abbot Academy's unrestricted funds in June 1973, as part of the merger agreement between Abbot Academy and Phillips Academy.
 The organization operates as an internal foundation with its own board of directors.
 Its goal is to preserve the history, standards, tradition and name of Abbot Academy by funding new educational ventures at the combined school.

-In May, 2017, the board of directors voted to amend the bylaws to recognize the organization by a new name - Abbot Academy Fund - in order to better reflect the purpose of the organization.
+In May, 2017, the board of directors voted to recognize the organization by a new name - Abbot Academy Fund - in order to better reflect its mission.

 A few examples of recent support include: funding for the Andover Institute, CPR/AED classes for members of the PA community, Community Garden, Equipment for Drumline, Interdisciplinary Teaching and Learning pilot program, Bat Houses in the Sanctuary.
 (A complete list of grants can be viewed on another page of this website.)